Contact Person: Ann Long

 In addition, formal cooperative agreements with the Department of Rehabilitative Services (DRS) and the Fairfax-Falls Church Community Services Board have been in place for over 20 years, resulting in a seamless transition for graduating students who are eligible for and require adult service supports.
 This long standing collaborative relationship has served as a model, not only across the state but nationwide as well.

-Career and Transition Services supports the following School Board’s Student Achievement Goals:
+CTS supports the Portrait of a Graduate and the following School Board’s Student Achievement Goals:

 - All students will demonstrate the aptitude, attitude, and skills to lead responsible, fulfilling, and respectful lives.